blog

 Freight and cargo damage incidents do happen from time to time, for reasons varying from poor pallet quality to incorrect loading procedures to unfortunate product leakage—and more.
 But this doesn’t even account for threats to your products before and after the shipment.
 There are plenty of potential sources of damage during packaging, unpackaging, and inventory storage that are equally worthy of worry.

-Aluminum wheel films—such as the residue-free polyethylene protection films produced by LINTEC Automotive (a division of LINTEC of America)—were formulated to mitigate these threats.
+Alloy wheel protection films—such as the residue-free polyethylene protection films produced by LINTEC Automotive (a division of LINTEC of America)—were formulated to mitigate these threats.
 With peel-away protective films, you can safeguard your wheels from unpredictable, incidental damage from the moment the film is applied until the vehicle is ready to be sold on the lot.

 With the right protective wheel films, these four threats to your aluminum wheel shipments can become a thing of the past: